JoshSJKim/FCC---Basic-JavaScript/README.md

 }
 ```

-#### Multiple Ternary operators
+### Multiple Ternary operators

-- Ternary operators can be chained to execute multiple commands based on various conditions, similar to if, else if, and else statements.
+- Ternary operators can be chained to execute multiple commands based on various conditions
+- Similar to if, else if, and else statements.

 ```JS
 function checkSign(num) {